Fatlabs

 FatLabs is a Canadian home recording studio in Mississauga, Ontario, Canada.
 It was established in 2003 by Vikas Kohli.
-The studio is known for its ability to work with different categories of genres.
+The studio is known for its ability to work with a variety of genres.

 Filmography

 Mission Istaanbul

-FatLabs Vikas Kohli was commissioned to produce and co-arrange the song "Apun Ke Saath" for acclaimed Bollywood director Apoorva Lakhia’s major motion picture action film Mission Istanbul which was internationally released on July 25, 2008, and performed by Vivek Oberoi live at the 2008 International Indian Film Academy Awards in Bangkok.
+FatLabs Vikas Kohli was commissioned to produce and co-arrange the song "Apun Ke Saath" for the Bollywood director Apoorva Lakhia’s major motion picture action film Mission Istanbul which was internationally released on July 25, 2008, and performed by Vivek Oberoi live at the 2008 International Indian Film Academy Awards in Bangkok.

 Tom, Dick & Harry Rock Again

 Vikas Kohli produced the song "Tere Pyar Mein", which will be featured in the sequel to the Bollywood major motion picture comedy film Tom, Dick, and Harry (2006 film) featuring Indian pop star Mika Singh.